machalliance/standards/CONTRIBUTING.md

 Thanks for your interest in contributing to the MACH Interoperability Standards repository.
 Before you dive in, please check out these guidelines.
 Not following them may result in your Pull Request/issue being closed.

-## Code of Conduct

-We follow the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/1/code_of_conduct/), which is widely accepted as a standard in communities.
-Let's keep it respectful and kind.

 ## Repository Ownership

 This repository is managed by the MACH Alliance Tech Council and maintained by the Interoperability Standards Task Force led by [@adampnielsen](https://github.com/adampnielsen).